 New Mexico Leaders To Militia: If You Want To Help Community, Stop Showing Up Armed

 It's become known as the Old Town melee.
-Protestors gathered last month in Albuquerque, New Mexico, around the bronze statue of Juan de Oñate, the controversial Spanish conquistador, in the city's historic quarter.
+Protesters gathered last month in Albuquerque, N.M., around the bronze statue of Juan de Oñate, the controversial Spanish conquistador, in the city's historic quarter.

-Videos of the event show men with guns — in military garb and tactical gear — stationed around the statue, tussling with protestors.
-Soon, the protestors bring out a chain and pick-axe to topple the figure, as police watch from afar.
+Videos of the event show men with guns — in military garb and tactical gear — stationed around the statue, tussling with protesters.
+Soon, the protesters bring out a chain and pickax to topple the figure, as police watch from afar.

 Minutes later, four shots ring out, and the crowd flees in panic.
-A protestor wearing a black hoodie is hit and seriously injured.
+A protester wearing a black hoodie is hit and seriously injured.
 A man in a blue shirt — who appeared to be trying to protect the statue — drops a handgun.
 The militia surrounds him.

 Armed militias like this one have become a feature of the social unrest that is roiling many American cities.
-They show up at anti-quarantine protests, marches for racial justice, and monument pull-downs.
+They show up at anti-quarantine protests, marches for racial justice and monument removals.
 Following the shooting in Albuquerque, the community is accusing a militia of disturbing the peace, not keeping it.

-After that shooting, police arrested Steven Baca, a conservative, one-time city council candidate.
-He has been charged with three counts of battery for assaulting three female anti-statue protestors, and unlawfully carrying a concealed handgun.
-Protestors say it was Baca who started the trouble; Baca's lawyer says he fired in self defense at a young man swinging a skateboard at him.
+After that shooting, police arrested Steven Baca, a conservative, onetime city council candidate.
+He has been charged with three counts of battery for assaulting three female protesters and unlawfully carrying a concealed handgun.
+Protesters say it was Baca who started the trouble; Baca's lawyer says he fired in self defense at a young man swinging a skateboard at him.
 The shooting is still being investigated.
 After the incident, the city of Albuquerque banned firearms and other deadly weapons in public parks.

 The militia said Baca is not one of them and that they surrounded him for his own safety until police officers arrived on the scene.
 Nevertheless, police detained and questioned them for three hours, and confiscated 13 guns and 34 ammunition magazines.
 They were released without charges.